 - Sprayer (for liquid solution)

 - A second brush for paint or varnish

 - Insecticide; either boron (in powder, gel or paste form) or permethrin

 Follow steps 1 and 2, then move to Step 3 of the set of instructions for the type of woodworm you have.

 1. Signs Of Woodworm

 First of all, woodworm isn’t a worm, it’s a beetle.
-Small exit holes in the wood and crumbly edges made by larvae actually mean that the woodworm beetles are advanced, as the larvae has already turned into emerging adult beetles.
+Small exit holes in the wood and crumbly edges made by larvae actually mean that the woodworm beetles are advanced, as the larvae have already turned into emerging adult beetles.

-The beetle flies out of the hole, but returns to lay more eggs, that turn into larvae.
+The beetle flies out of the hole but returns to lay more eggs, that turn into larvae.
 Keep watch for frass, which looks like sawdust, as this is evidence the larvae are active and are clear signs of woodworm beetles emerging.